RashiSaki/IMDB-Dataset-Analysis/README.md

-  o Installing and importing necessary dependencies (pandas and matplotlib) o Loading data from S3 into a Spark dataframe object o Performing the basic task of reviewing columns and number of rows o AnalyzingGenresbydenormalizingtheminthedataset o CreaAngverAcalandhorizontalbarchartsusingmatplotlib o AnsweringquesAons
+  o Installing and importing necessary dependencies (pandas and matplotlib) o Loading data from S3 into a Spark dataframe object o Performing the basic task of reviewing columns and number of rows o Analyzing Genres by denormalizing them in the dataset o Creating vertical and horizontal bar charts using matplotlib o Answering questions

-Key analyses included genre, raAngs, prevalent job categories, and trends in character naming across different movie genres.
-This invesAgaAon provided a deeper understanding of the interacAon between technology and film industry trends.
+Key analyses included genre, ratings, prevalent job categories, and trends in character naming across different movie genres.
+This investigation provided a deeper understanding of the interaction between technology and film industry trends.